Is It Legal to Issue Backdated Appointment Letters? Seeking Guidance from Experienced HR Professionals

 boss2966

-The appointment letter date will be the same as of issue of appointment letter (preparation date).
-But appointment date can be back dated, with the wording that the back date for 1 year or 2 years are given only to calculate the service seniority of the individual employee.
+The appointment letter date will be the same as the issue of the appointment letter (preparation date).
+However, the appointment date can be backdated, with the condition that the backdate for 1 year or 2 years is given only to calculate the service seniority of the individual employee.

 D.GURUMURTHY

-Expressed means receiving appointment order and working.
+The appointment can be implied or expressed.
+Implied means joining in duty, working with an understanding, and it will continue.
+It is valid in law.
+Expressed means receiving an appointment order and working.
 It is a clear position.
-Giving back date appointment order for the work period is
+Giving a backdated appointment order for the work period is valid.

 HR/IR Consultant